-The course focuses on leadership for the improvement of instruction and includes current research on school and teaching effectiveness.
+Students focus on leadership for the improvement of instruction, including current research on school and teaching effectiveness.

-This course provides a field practicum for students seeking a position as an instructional supervisor.
-It is designed to provide intensive study of the field of instructional leadership.
+Students are provided a field practicum for students seeking a position as an instructional supervisor.
+The course designed to provide intensive study of the field of instructional leadership.
 Last course to be taken in the sequence of courses.
 May be taken with one to two other courses.

 INSL 6390.
 Eval for Instructional Leaders.
 3 Hours.

-In this course, graduate students in Instructional Leadeship will gain a comprehensive knowledge of different types and forms of evaluation and their application to educational improvement.
+Graduate students in Instructional Leadership gain a comprehensive knowledge of different types and forms of evaluation and their application to educational improvement.
 In addition, students learn how to analyze data from a variety of forms of assessments to inform instructional decisions.
 This course includes a comprehensive study of the design, validity/reliability, bias, and use of assessment instruments often associated with educational improvement.